StratifyLabs/StratifyBlog/content/device/2018-05-22-Controlling-MOSFETs-with-MCU-pins.md

 ![P Channel MOSFET](/images/p-channel.png)

-P and N channel MOSFETs are complements (In fact, CMOS, which means complementary metal-oxide semiconductor, uses P and N channel devices to form a single piece of logic).
+P and N channel MOSFETs are complements (In fact, CMOS, which means complementary metal-oxide-semiconductor, uses P and N channel devices to form a single piece of logic).
 Here are how they complement each other:

 - N channel requires a positive gate voltage to activate; P channel requires a negative one
 - N channel allows current to flow from drain to source when on; P channel current flows from source to drain